Anna Binder-Urbanová: Activities during WWII to rescue Jews

 Binder-Urbanová, who was interested in philology, literature, music and art, was suddenly confronted with the racism and the violence of WWII.
-She gave her passport, which she had received from the Czechoslovakian Foreign Ministry, to people who worked in the underground along with her Aryan lineage certificate, which she had obtained specifically for this purpose.
+She gave her passport, which she had received from the Czechoslovak Foreign Ministry, to people who worked in the underground along with her Aryan lineage certificate, which she had obtained specifically for this purpose.

 She hid Jewish fortunes and helped transfer them abroad.
 Among others she transferred jewels of one of her students to Switzerland in 1938.
 As a result, she and her sister were arrested in 1940 for concealing Jewish fortune.
 In 1941, Binder-Urbanová was arrested by the Gestapo along with her husband Harry Epstein (Jindřich Epstein) - a Jewish doctor, following her anti-fascist activities.
 She was sent to the Ravensbrück women's concentration camp.

 At the end of March 1942, Binder-Urbanová was included in the first group of a thousand German women, who were sent from Ravensbrück to Auschwitz to serve as pioneers in the women's camp, which was about to open in the camp grounds.
 At first, her job was to register the inmates who came to Auschwitz - Jewish women from Czechoslovakia.
 After a few weeks Binder-Urbanová was promoted to be the secretary of Dr. Joachim Caesar, who was the head of the agricultural enterprises division in Auschwitz and had a special status in the camp.

 In order to set up the experimental agricultural station, which Binder-Urbanová's administration was responsible for, Binder-Urbanová was tasked to find suitable labor forces among the camp inmates who knew German.
 As part of her mission Binder-Urbanová chose women who were not needed and they were destined for execution and thus she saved them.
 The working conditions under Binder-Urbanová were better than the conditions elsewhere.
 Binder-Urbanová was not content with advertising and comforting the suffering women.
 She helped the inmates forget a little about their suffering and humiliation and gave them strength and hope while risking her own life.
 Binder-Urbanová organized lectures, group discussions and private lessons in different languages for all Jewish women.
 In that way, Binder-Urbanová became a source of inspiration and her behavior also influenced the other Aryan women who lived with the Jews.

-In the fall of 1942, the Auschwitz women’s camp was transported to Birkenau.
+In the fall of 1942, the Auschwitz women's camp was transported to Birkenau.
 The camp administration decided to return all the women who had worked with the S.S commanders back to Auschwitz in order to prevent their contagion of diseases that were spread in Birkenau.
 When the working female prisoners were back in Auschwitz, they were housed together (thanks to Binder-Urbanová), Aryans and Jews, in a basement that was called “Stabsgebäude”.